 Only one mode is active at a time.

 Bypass mode disables authentication entirely.
 Every request is accepted without credentials.
-This is the fastest way to get started and is the default for development environments.
+The service starts and accepts all requests with no additional settings.

 Configuration: